-If the Funding Board reduced your requested budget by quite a bit to arrive at the reasonable budget, it is likely that the Board saw your budget line items as unaligned with SGA's or your Club's mission, inefficient, financially irresponsible, or inadequately justified.
-If you want help making your budget, check out our "How to Budget for Your Club" guide on the SGA website.
+If the Funding Board reduced your requested budget by quite a bit to arrive at the reasonable budget, it is likely that the Board saw your budget line items as unaligned with SGA's or your club's mission, inefficient, financially irresponsible, or inadequately justified.
+If you want help making your budget, check out our "Creating Club Budgets" guide on the SGA website.

-If the Funding Board reduced your reasonable budget by quite a bit to arrive at your final budget, it wasn't because your budget line items were unreasonable.
-The Funding Board simply has a limited amount of funds to apportion among between all Clubs, and total Club requests far outstrip the available funds, often by 200%.
+If the Funding Board reduced your reasonable budget by quite a bit to arrive at your final budget, it wasn't necessarily because your budget line items were unreasonable.
+The Funding Board simply has a limited amount of funds to apportion among between all clubs, and total club requests outstrip the available funds.

 Do Clubs get special favors if they have friends who work in SGA?
-No.